Shahrzad Shokouhivand

-Shahrzad Shokouhivand (Persian: شهرزاد شکوهیوند; born c.
-1986) is an Iranian pastry chef and entrepreneur known for founding Femme Chic and Atelier Shahrzad in Tehran and for being the first Iranian female pastry chef to receive the Chevalier de l'Ordre du Mérite Agricole from the French Ministry of Agriculture in 2023.
+Shahrzad Shokouhivand (Persian: شهرزاد شکوهیوند; born 14 April 1986) is an Iranian pastry chef and entrepreneur known for founding Femmechic and Atelier Shahrzad in Tehran and for being the first Iranian female pastry chef to receive the Chevalier de l'Ordre du Mérite Agricole from the French Ministry of Agriculture in 2023.
 She has gained recognition for blending French and Iranian culinary traditions, incorporating ingredients like pistachio, saffron, and sumac into French pastries.

 Biography

 Her passion for cooking began in childhood when she prepared breakfast for her parents, which later guided her toward a career in pastry.
 Shokouhivand is married to Babak Mehrabani.

 Education

 In 2004, Shokouhivand studied hotel management at the Islamic Azad University, Science and Research Branch.
 In 2017, she completed a three-month pastry course at Le Cordon Bleu in Paris.

 Career

 Shokouhivand founded Femme Chic, a patisserie in central Tehran's Enghelab Street, retaining the name of the previous handbag store.
 By introducing French pastries such as tarte Tatin and baba au rhum (without rum) and using Iranian ingredients like pistachio, saffron, and sumac, she contributed to transforming Iran's pastry consumption culture.
 Her signature dessert, Baba Tabrizi, inspired by the Azerbaijani Akuri and created to mark the 20th anniversary of her father-in-law's passing, features cardamom and saffron syrup.

 In 2020, she opened a second location, Atelier Shahrzad, in Tehran's Elahieh district, known for handmade pastries and British-style afternoon tea.
 Due to economic challenges, including high rents, this branch closed, and operations focused back on Femme Chic.
 By 2023, Shokouhivand and her husband, Babak Mehrabani Irani, employed 70 people, predominantly women, across their businesses.

 Instead of emigrating to Canada or Australia, she chose to remain in Iran, stating, "Only by working here can we change things in Iran."